re-sohail/Finding-Peace-in-Map-Reduce-Filter-and-Sort-Practices/README.md

 **Filter Questions**

-1: Find all sales from the "East" region.
+1: Find all sales from the "East" region.<br>
 2: Get all orders where the item sold was a "Tablet".
 3: List all sales made by the salesperson "Emily".
 4: Retrieve orders where the total sale amount (Sale_amt) exceeded $15,000.